 Ingredients in a no-bake cheesecake include cream cheese and sugar or condensed milk (as I did with this recipe), whipped cream, maybe sour cream, and flavorings.

-It doesn't include eggs because we should not eat raw eggs.
-Some use gelatin to give it structure, which naturally happens when you add eggs and bake a cheesecake.
+It doesn't include eggs because it's debatable whether we should eat raw eggs.
+Some use gelatin to give it structure, which is the kryptonite of these no-bake desserts: will it be firm enough to cut well and stand on its own?

 Quantities are listed in the recipe card towards the end of this post.
 The Ingredients page has more details and lists the brands we use.

 - Passionfruit: You can use fresh fruit, frozen passion fruit puree (my favorite) or bottled passion fruit pulp.
-Regarding the seeds, I usually omit them entirely, but you can use some.
+As for the seeds, I usually omit them entirely, but you can use some.
 Be aware that some pulps contain too many, and it's not the best experience when you bite.

-- Cream: I like to use heavy cream for its richness and structure, but whipping or heavy whipping also work.
+- Cream: I like to use heavy cream for its richness and structure.
+Don't use low-fat creams as they usually don't firm up well.

 - Unsalted butter: some of it will be browned for the crust (it adds amazing flavor!).
 But know that it's a step you can omit.

-- Lemon: fresh lemon juice and lemon zest are used.
+- Lemon: fresh lemon juice (no bottled please!) and freshly grated lemon zest.

 How to make passionfruit curd